jmscslgroup/libpanda/doc/tutorial.md

 Libpanda is a multithreaded C++ based library for custom Panda interface applications using the observer based software design pattern (i.e. callbacks).
 Also featured in the software area set of premade data recording utilities, simple data visualizers, startup services, and network handling services.
 The utilities save CSV formatted data that is supported by Rahul Bhadani's [Strym](https://github.com/jmscslgroup/strym).

 Installation requires an internet connection.
 Ethernet is the easiest form to provide internet.
-Once logged into your pi 4 (either SSH or keyboard/monitor), try pinging Google's DNS server to check for receivng bytes from 8.8.8.8:
+Once logged into your Pi 4 (either SSH or keyboard/monitor), try pinging Google's DNS server to check for receivng bytes from 8.8.8.8:
 ~~~
 $ ping 8.8.8.8
 64 bytes from 8.8.8.8: icmp_seq=1 ttl=56 time=25.6 ms